SwiftIsland/Playgrounds/README.md

 Still having trouble?
 Here are some other tips:
 - Sometimes Playgrounds can be a bit buggy, so building the framework again and playing the playground again can never hurt.
 - Restarting XCode can also be a good idea in some cases of uncorporation
-- Make sure you build your project on a Simulator, and that the playground platform is set to the same as the target.
+- Make sure you build your project on the latest iOS version, and on a Simulator when you have the playground platform set to iOS, since in this case Playgrounds uses the simulator to run on.
 ![platform.png](platform.png)
 - follow these steps to check wether the framework is added correctly:
     * Go to **File** > **Project Settings**